A woman sitting in her chair and leaning back with a confident smile.

 Budgeting

-As your financial life gets more complex, you'll probably have bank accounts, investments, and loans at a bunch of different companies.
-But how can you figure out your money situation when you can't see everything all together?
-Technology offers a solution that can make you more confident and empowered—financial aggregators.
+As your financial life gets more complex, you'll probably have bank accounts, investments, and loans across several different companies.
+But how can you manage your finances when you can't see everything all together?
+Financial account aggregators offer a solution that can help empower you to feel more confident and in control when managing your money.

-A financial aggregator (also known as a financial data aggregator or account aggregator) is an app or other online experience that brings together information from a variety of financial accounts into a single dashboard-like view, allowing you to get a more complete picture of your financial situation.
+A financial account aggregator (also known as a financial data aggregator, financial aggregator, or account aggregator) is typically one piece of an app or other online service that brings together information from a variety of financial accounts into a single dashboard-like view, allowing you to get a more complete picture of your financial situation.

 • Bank accounts.